mahafuz/product-quotation-for-woocommerce/README.txt

 1. Upload `product-quotation-for-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-== Frequently Asked Questions ==

-= Does it work with any WordPress theme? =

-Yes, it will work with any standard WordPress theme.

-= Does it required WooCommerce plugin? =
-Yes, it will only work with WooCommerce Plugin.

 == Changelog ==

 = 1.2.3- 14-04-2022 =